5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 - [x] USB issues due to changed parameters ([**Fix available**](/Enable_Features/USB_Tahoe.md))
 - [ ] GPUs: AMD Polaris GPUs: I couldn't get my AMD Radeon RX580 to work in macOS Tahoe although the required kext is still present
 - [ ] Bluetooth: Intel Bluetooth doesn't work on my systems currently.
 Maybe BluetoolFixup needs an update.
+- [ ] File Vault: According to OC dev M. Haeuser, there seems to be a bug in the APFS driver of the Tahoe beta release that causes issues with File Vault 2.
+When loading the previous drivers from macOS 15 (`usr/standalone/i386/apfs_aligned.efi`), File Vault 2 works as expected ([Source](https://www.hackintosh-forum.de/forum/thread/60350-wwdc-2025-macos-26-hackintosh/?postID=802857#post802857))

 ## Observations

-- Board-ID Skip and RestrictEvents still seem to work
+- Board-ID Skip and RestrictEvents kext still work
-- On my Ivy Bridge Notebook installation worked without effort.
+- On my Ivy Bridge Notebook, installation worked without effort.
 But the system crashes after completing the first stage of the install assistant.
-- Couldn't get it to work on my Z490 system with a Comet Lake CPU and a Polaris GPU.
-I've read that disabling it and using the iGPU works
+- Couldn't get it to work on my Z490 system with a Comet Lake CPU and a Polaris GPU (RX580). **Workaround**: disable GPU (`-wegnoegpu`) and use on-board graphics

+## Recommendations

+- You can install macOS Tahoe if your system has a Kabylake or newer CPU (board-id check skip is required when using an unsupported SMBIOS).
+- Don't install macOS Tahoe if your GPU and/or iGPU is incompatible.
+So no 11.
+Gen CPUs or newer and no Legacy GPUs (including AMD Radeon RX5xx).

+## Outlook

+- khronokernel, one of the cornerstone developers of OpenCore and OCLP stated in his [OpenCore Legacy Patcher retrospective](https://khronokernel.com/macos/2025/06/20/OCLP-RETROSPECTIVE.html) blog post that he has quit working on OCLP.

 ## Further Resources
 - [macOS 26 Beta Release Notes](https://developer.apple.com/documentation/macos-release-notes/macos-26-release-notes)